vic-ma/howtodismantle.github.io/_posts/2025-05-28-All-Aboard-the-API-Express-Peakboard-Meets-Deutsche-Bahn.md

 ![image](/assets/2025-05-28/050.png)

-## Building the screen
+## Build the display

-For the actual screen we go fo a styled list with some text boxes and images.
-The pbmx is downloadable [here](/assets/2025-05-28/DBDepartures.pbmx) for more details.
+To create the actual display, we use styled list with some text boxes and images.
+For more details, download the [PBMX](/assets/2025-05-28/DBDepartures.pbmx).

 ![image](/assets/2025-05-28/060.png)

-Most logic is done through conditional formatting.
-The screenshot shows how the train type generate different symbols depending if it's a long distance or local train.
+Most of the logic is done through conditional formatting.
+This screenshot shows how we use a different icon for long distance and local trains.

 ![image](/assets/2025-05-28/070.png)